 Once projects have been approved by the Fresno COG Policy Board, they must be included in the Federal Transportation Improvement Program (FTIP) prior to reimbursement.
-The 2021-22 CMAQ Call-For-Projects will cover a four-year program of projects in the FTIP, covering federal fiscal years 2022/23, 2023/24, 2024/25, and 2025/26.
-The following tentative schedule lists the major milestones for the development and adoption of the 2021-22 CMAQ Call-For-Projects and related FTIP and Air Quality Conformity Determination processes:
+The 2023-24 CMAQ Call-For-Projects will cover a four-year program of projects in the FTIP, covering federal fiscal years 2024/25, 2025/26, 2026-27 and 2027-28.
+The following tentative schedule lists the major milestones for the development and adoption of the 2023-24 CMAQ Call-For-Projects and related FTIP and Air Quality Conformity Determination processes:

-Programming subcommittee convenes to review scoring criteria and call information February-May 2021 Guidelines, criteria, and application packet presented to TTC/PAC/Board for approval and initiation of Call-For-Projects June 2021 Application workshop for member agencies July 15, 2021 Regional bid project submittals due September 17, 2021 CMAQ scoring committee convenes Week of December 13, 2021 Targeted performance program project submittals and financial plan due February 25, 2022 COG Policy Board approves recommended projects via resolution January 27, 2022 Projects programed into 2023 FTIP March-April 2022 Submittal of FTIP to Caltrans and anticipated FHWA approval of 2023 FTIP/ Conformity Analysis Fall 2022
+Programming subcommittee convenes to review scoring criteria and call information April-May 2023 Guidelines, criteria, and application packet presented to TTC/PAC/Board for approval and initiation of Call-For-Projects June 2023 Application workshop for member agencies July 12, 2023 Regional bid project submittals due Sept.
+15, 2023 CMAQ scoring committee convenes December 6, 2023 COG Policy Board approves recommended projects via resolution January 2024 Projects programed into 2023 FTIP March-April 2024 Submittal of FTIP to Caltrans and anticipated FHWA approval of 2023 FTIP/ Conformity Analysis Fall 2024